jg-rp/liquid/docs/introduction/strictness.md

 ## Undefined Variables

 By default, references to undefined variables are silently ignored.
 Pass `StrictUndefined` as the `undefined` argument to [Template](../api/Template) or [Environment](../api/Environment), and any operation on an undefined variable will raise an `UndefinedError`.

 ```python
 from liquid import Environment, StrictUndefined
 env = Environment(undefined=StrictUndefined)
 ```

+See [Undefined Variables](../guides/undefined-variables) for more information and example of how to customize undefined variable handling.

 ## Undefined Filters